idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 ---
 layout: post
-title: "Being a great manager"
+title: "Being the best manager I can be"
 date: "2018-03-18 06:24:17 -0700"
 comments: true
 inprogress: true